Women Stem Up

 3.2 Examination and feedback

-This refers to the fair and equal treatment of people based on their gender in examination settings There are many issues and challenges related to examination and gender.
-Your ideas about gender can influence your assessment of a text, since we take it for granted that either a woman or a man has written the answer.
+This refers to the fair and equal treatment of people based on their gender in examination settings.
+There are many issues and challenges related to examination and gender.
+Your ideas about gender can influence your assessment of a text.
 On many occasions we base our reading on the assumption that a particular sex has produced the text, and we include our ideas about people based on sex.

 It is recommended to

-• Have both women and men who meet the students as examiners
+• Have both women and men as examiners.

-• Use a previously developed assessment matrix to evaluate the projects and students performance to give everyone equitable and the same type of evaluation
+• Use a previously developed assessment matrix to evaluate projects and students’ performance to evaluate everyone equitably.

 To Consider: